TanyaSravan/PostQuantumCryptography/README.md

 algorithm and its theoretical foundation in quantum mechanics concepts like superposition and entanglement.

-2. __Simulation:__ We will develop a simulated implementation of Shor's algorithm using a classical programming language like Python or C++.
-This simulation will:
-* Utilize quantum circuit libraries to represent the quantum operations involved in Shor's algorithm.
-* Simulate the algorithm's execution on a simulated quantum computer.
-* Analyze the results to demonstrate the algorithm's ability to factor integers exponentially faster than classical methods for specific key sizes.

-3. __Complexity Analysis:__ We will perform a comparative analysis of the time complexities of classical and quantum code-breaking algorithms.
-This analysis will highlight the exponential speedup offered by Shor's algorithm, emphasizing the significant advantage it holds over classical approaches for factoring large numbers.

 __Expected Outcomes:__
 * Gain a deeper understanding of the theoretical underpinnings of classical and quantum code-breaking algorithms.